x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/policy-and-compliance/ediscovery/copy-results-to-discovery-mailboxes.md

 ms.prod: exchange-server-it-pro
 localization_priority: Normal
 ms.assetid: bff2ce89-9e6f-494a-bd6a-2f2011507845
-description: "Summary: Learn how to copy the results of an In-Place eDiscovery search to a discovery mailbox in Exchange Server 2016 and 2019."
+description: "Summary: Learn how to copy the results of an In-Place eDiscovery search to a discovery mailbox in Exchange Server 2016 and Exchange Server 2019."
 ---

 # Copy eDiscovery search results to a discovery mailbox